Blind Faith (1998 film)

-Blind Faith is a 1998 American made-for-television drama film directed by Ernest R. Dickerson.
-The movie stars Charles S. Dutton, Courtney B. Vance, Kadeem Hardison, Garland Whitt and Lonette McKee.
-It premiered in January 1998 on Showtime.
+Blind Faith is a 1998 American drama television film directed by Ernest R. Dickerson and written by Frank Military.
+It stars Charles S. Dutton, Courtney B. Vance, Kadeem Hardison, Garland Whitt and Lonette McKee.
+It premiered at the Sundance Film Festival, and aired on February 1, 1998, on Showtime.
 The film's screenplay was nominated for an Independent Spirit Award, while Dutton received two nominations for awards, and Vance garnered one nomination.
 Set in the 1950s, during a murder trial, the film deals with themes of racism and homophobia.

+It was filmed in Toronto, Ontario.

+The film is dedicated to Yusef Hawkins, a black teenager who died 9 years eariler in August 1989, after being attacked and shot by a white mob in Bensonhurst, Brooklyn.

 Plot

-Set in 1957, Charlie is a Black 18 year old male who is secretly gay.
+Set in 1957 in the Bronx, Charlie Williams Jr. is a Black 18-year-old male who is secretly gay.
 He is accused of killing a young white man in a nearby park late at night.
 The white man was one of seven young white men, who had ganged up and murdered his secret boyfriend David Mercer, who is black, during a hate crime based on his sexuality.
 Charlie is arrested and claims to have attempted to rob the white boy, stating that his death was accidental.
 Charlie purposefully concealed the truth so as not to expose his own homosexuality and shame his father.
 He is charged and put on trial, where the young white men lie and testify against him.
 During the trial, the circumstances of how it really happened are never revealed due to Charlie not wanting to displease his homophobic father, who is a well-respected police officer in line for a promotion to become the first Black sergeant.
-One of his uncles, played by Courtney B Vance represents him in court and discovers the truth about his nephew after conversing with his youngest brother, a jazz musician who is considered the black sheep of the family.
+His uncle John represents him in court and discovers the truth about his nephew after conversing with his youngest brother, a jazz musician who is considered the black sheep of the family.
 Later, when the truth is finally revealed, the father is in denial that his son is gay, and is more focused on his promotion than finding out what really happened to Charlie that night.
 By then, it is too late as Charlie is sitting on death row waiting for the electric chair, having lost appeal after appeal.
 In the end, Charlie eventually hangs himself to make his father proud of him for being a man and keeping "the secret".